Hostinger vs SiteGround 2026: Which Web Host Actually Delivers?

 User Interface & Ease of Use

-Hostinger uses hPanel, their in-house control panel.
-It's genuinely well-designed — cleaner than cPanel, faster to load, and logically organized.
-First-timers won't feel lost.
-The AI website builder can get you to a live site in under 20 minutes (I actually timed this).
-Power users might find hPanel slightly limiting compared to full cPanel access, but for 90% of people it's more than enough.
+Hostinger uses hPanel, their own control panel.
+It's well-designed — cleaner than cPanel, faster to load, and logically laid out.
+Beginners won't feel overwhelmed.
+The AI website builder can get you to a live site in under 20 minutes (I actually tested this).
+Power users might miss full cPanel access, but for most people, hPanel is more than sufficient.

-SiteGround also moved away from cPanel to their custom Site Tools dashboard.
-It's polished and integrates tightly with WordPress management.
-It doesn't feel as immediately beginner-friendly as hPanel on first impression — there's a bit of a learning curve.
-But once you're familiar with it, it's extremely powerful.
-Developers especially will love having Git, WP-CLI, and staging integrations sitting right there in the dashboard without any extra setup.
+SiteGround moved away from cPanel to their custom Site Tools dashboard.
+It's polished and integrates nicely with WordPress management.
+First impression can feel slightly less beginner-friendly — there's a small learning curve.
+Once you're comfortable, though, it's incredibly powerful.
+Developers especially will appreciate Git, WP-CLI, and staging all integrated right there without extra setup.

 Winner: Hostinger (slightly) for beginners.
 SiteGround for developers.